 Paper filters are most common as they allow the water to drip through while trapping the coffee grounds and finer sediment.

 The name of this brewing method comes from the dripping of water through the filter.
 While at peak brewing, the hot water usually forms a solid stream.
-But the beginning and end of the process involves water falling one drip at a time.
+However, the beginning and end of the process involve water falling one drip at a time.

 Drip methods are often considered the automatic version of a manual pour over, but both fall under the same umbrella of percolation coffee brewing.